jezcope/erambler/content/articles/2014/02/gtd-emacs-org-mode.md

 ### But wait, what the \*\*\*\* is Emacs?

 [Emacs](http://en.m.wikipedia.org/wiki/Emacs) is the mother of all text editors.
-It's one of the oldest pieces of free software, having been around since the ~~dawn of time~~ 1970's, and is still under active development.
+It's one of the oldest pieces of free software, having been around since the <del>dawn of time</del> 1970's, and is still under active development.
 Being so venerable, it still cleaves to the conventions of the 70's and is entirely keyboard-controllable (though it now has excellent support for your favourite rodent as well).

 "Text editor" is actually a pretty loose term in this instance: it's completely programmable, in a slightly odd language called Elisp (which appeals to my computer scientist side).
 Because many of the people who use it are programmers, it's been extended to do almost anything that you might want, from transparently editing encrypted or remote (or both) files to browsing the web and checking your email.